 - The assets and liabilities of the company

-On a side note, the amount the company pays for shares when it was first incorporated or the incurred cost to keep it registered (including outstanding fees to pay to the Registrar, to meet legal requirements, or to ensure its maintenance and records) are excluded as significant transactions.
+However, the amount the company pays for shares when it was first incorporated or the incurred cost to keep it registered (including outstanding fees to pay to the Registrar, to meet legal requirements, or to ensure its maintenance and records) are excluded as significant transactions.

 A non-trading company merely engages in no business activities and carries no legal implication, which in turn does not relieve itself from the duty of recording other transactions that still go through its book.

 On the other hand, a genuine dormant company has officially registered for its “inactive” status and thereby shall not enter into any significant accounting transactions other than the above-mentioned ones that are allowed by Ordinance.
 By the same token, a dormant company in Hong Kong is exempt from certain liabilities and can enjoy certain benefits to boot.

 3. Benefits of a dormant company in Hong Kong

 You may puzzle over why people go to such lengths to incorporate a company only then to switch it to “suspend mode”.
 Indeed, there are many compelling reasons to establish a dormant company or register a standard company as one.
 Some of the benefits of having a dormant company in Hong Kong are as follows:

 Signify your brand and Safeguard your reputation.
 A dormant company can protect your company’s name as registering and therefore, secure the name and its reputation.

 Future uses.
 A dormant status is a wise use when you have left legal formalities to complete or simply that there is no project to launch for the near future.